AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 - Failure:
   - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
   - `Member <PERSON_NAME> not found: Please make sure the person exists in project <PROJECT_NAME>.`
+  - `Please enter the member and the project field.`

 ### Assign member to task : `assign person`